grimmy/csi-zfs/README.md

 # Errata

-We'd have to figure out permissions somehow.
-We could use the security context of the pod/container, but that might get weird.
+We'd have to figure out UNIX file permissions somehow.
+We could use the security context of the pod/container, but that might get weird especially if we decide to "correct" permissions recursively.
+We could make these options in the CSI specific options for the PVs.

 # Timeline